unrealwork/atsd-use-cases/research/norway-cars/README.md

 ---

 You can take a closer
-look at the statistics by following the below steps to install your own [Axibase Time Series Database](https://axibase.com/docs/atsd/) instance.
+look at the statistics by following the below steps to install your own ATSD instance.

 1. Install the ATSD database from a Docker image: